garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 To understand what this project will explore, first you need a basic understanding of the rules a rubik's cube.

 A rubik's cube is made of 26 cubies (smaller cubes, sub cubes, etc.).
-Of these 26 cubies, there are 8 corners (each with 3 faces), 12 edges (each with 2 faces), and most importantly, 6 single-faced centers, just as with any cube.
+Of these 26 cubies, there are 8 corners (each with 3 faces), 12 edges (each with 2 faces), and most importantly, 6 single-faced centers.
 These centers form axes for which all of the corners and edges can rotate around as seen below.

 This brings us to Rule #1: The centers will always be in the exact same orientation (no matter how you rotate the sides) and therefore denote the face for that color.